 1. Credit score impact:

 Business cards are confusing when it comes to their credit score impacts.
 There are basically two different types of credit bureaus.
 One is for consumer credit, which is what we are used to dealing with when applying for personal credit cards.
 The other is commercial, which is for business loans and credit.
 Almost all issuers will report your business credit card activities to a commercial credit bureau, while some will also report your activity to consumer credit bureaus.
 While this may not matter to a lot of folks, it might be worth considering if you’re planning to get a loan from the bank for either a mortgage or business.

 2. Describing your business:

 The process for applying for a business card is a bit more complicated than a personal card.
 You will need to provide information about the business.
 One area that is potentially confusing is the Employer Identification Number or EIN.
 This is a tax identification number that you can register with the government.
 If you have a business that you register as an LLC or Corporation, then you should have one.
-If you’re business is a side gig, then you’re a likely a sole proprietor, which means you can use your social security number.
+If your business is a side hustle, then you’re a likely a sole proprietor, which means you can use your social security number.
 Sole proprietorships can also get an EIN from the IRS, and it’s often a good idea to do so.
 However, it’s not required.

 3. Reporting your income:

 The key is to always tell the truth.
 A lot of folks think that they need to report high amounts of income to qualify for a card.
 However, this is not true.
 Even if it’s a few hundred dollars a month, you can still qualify for a card.
 It’s good practice to separate your business and personal spending, so it’s completely legitimate to want to have a separate business credit card and account, even if you’re not making a large amount of revenue or profit yet.